About the Everest Base Camp Trek

 - There are extra expenses for hot showers ($3 to $5) and charging your battery ($1 to $3).

-- Weather can change dramatically and quickly in the mountains, so please bear with us if there are delays.
-Please follow the advice of your guide if he needs to change the itinerary in any way due to the weather.
+- The weather can change dramatically and quickly in the mountains, so please bear with us if there are delays.
+Please follow your guide’s advice if he needs to change the itinerary in any way due to the weather.

 - Drones are not permitted unless you have a special permit to fly them in the Everest Region.
 This is because there are many unscheduled helicopter flights in the sky.
 It is tricky to obtain permission, so leave it at home unless you need a drone.